Novel number two is on its way – here’s the first chapter.

 “Oh God, please.
 No. No!”

-Just a few yards away in the street, the surface of a large puddle was being rippled by the breeze.
+Just a few yards away in the street, the surface of a puddle was being rippled by the breeze.
 The air smelled sulphurous and smoky.
 He tapped his great-coat pocket and felt the tin whistle and then he strapped the guitar over his shoulder before making his way.

 “I’m not happy about leaving my bar like this,” Vince protested.
 He was struggling to keep up with his boss who was striding down Brick Lane.